lekevin678/intel_war/README.md

 # intel_war
-Implementation of the card game Ware.
+Implementation of the card game War.